wangziblake/CardioMM_MMCMR-427K/README.md

 ## Acknowledgement
 The authors thank Drs.
 Jure Zbontar, Anuroop Sriram, Bingyu Xin, Ilya Sutskever, Fabian Isensee, and Devran Ugurlu for sharing their codes online.

-All used public datasets are available on their websites, including https://github.com/CmrxRecon, https://ocmr.info, and https://www.ukbiobank.ac.uk.
+All used public datasets are also available on their websites, including https://github.com/CmrxRecon, https://ocmr.info, and https://www.ukbiobank.ac.uk.
 For UK Biobank, the imaging data and non-imaging participant characteristics are available to approved researchers via a standard application process at http://www.ukbiobank.ac.uk/register-apply.

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=<wangziblake>.<CardioMM_MMCMR-427K>)